-University of Utah students accepted to the program should register for ANTHR 5712 for 8 credit hours.
-The class (index) number will be provided to accepted participants in time for them to enroll for Summer 2015.
+University of Utah students accepted to the program should register for ANTH 5712 for 8 credit hours.
+The class (index) number will be provided to accepted participants in time for them to enroll for Summer 2020.
 If you are not a current University of Utah student you must apply to the University of Utah for non-matriculated status before you can enroll in the field school.
-Check University webpages for deadlines click here.
+Check University webpages for deadlines.

 Credit hours and fees

-All students must participate in the full eight-week field school and will receive 8 semester credits (for tuition costs, click here).
-In addition, there is no special fee this year for transportation and food.
-Documentation of payment of tuition must be completed by May 29, 2015.
+All students must participate in the full eight-week field school and will receive 8 semester credits (view tuiton costs).
+In addition, there is a special fee of $700.00 for transportation and food.
+Documentation of payment of tuition must be completed by May 22, 2020.
 Note that tuition amounts are subject to change without notice.
-The exact tuition amount for Summer 2015 (which is part of the 2014-2015 academic year) will not be available until some time during April 2015, but there is usually a 10% increase between one academic year and the next.
+The exact tuition amount for Summer 2020 (which is part of the 2018-2020 academic year) will not be available until some time during April 2020, but there is usually a 10% increase between one academic year and the next.

 Participants must provide their own health insurance.
 Student health insurance plans are available through the University of Utah.
 Please contact: